-Below is a guide on how to calculate annual leave and a handy calculator that can give a general idea of what staff are entitled to.
+Below is a guide on how to calculate annual leave and understand what your staff are entitled to.

 All employees, both contracted by your business or by an employment agency, are entitled to annual leave.
 An employee is entitled to: